 When you move in, it’s really important to take an inventory.
-Ideally the landlord should be present but if they are not, make sure you do one yourself.
+Ideally, the landlord should be present but if they are not, make sure you do one yourself.
 Document the condition of all the fixtures, fittings, furniture and condition of the property.
-Make a written inventory and also take lots of video and photographs.
+Make a written inventory and also take lots of videos and photographs.
 Include as much detail as possible.
 If the landlord completes the inventory, make sure it is accurate and you agree with it before you sign it.
 If you complete the inventory email it to the landlord as soon as possible.

 Downloadable Template Inventory

-The landlord should give you clear instructions about how to use any appliance in the house such as the heating, hot water and cooker etc. or provide you with the instruction manuals.
+The landlord should give you clear instructions about how to use any appliance in the house such as the heating, hot water and cooker, etc. or provide you with the instruction manuals.
 All electrical appliances should either be under 12 months old or be PAT tested to make sure they are safe.
 If you have gas appliances, the landlord should provide a copy of the Gas Safety Certificate.

 Setting up utility bills